 More recently, my hotel experience was a lot more posh.
-I arrived from Los Angeles at about 6 pm local time and the first available connecting flight to Ljubljana wasn’t until 6:55 am the next day.
 The bus pulled up to a fancy Pullman airport hotel, part of the same luxury chain I had enjoyed in Bangkok.
 Upon check-in I was informed that “your pickup time is 4am.”
 The front desk provided brochures of nearby restaurants, some offering a free pickup from the hotel.
 I didn’t change any money on this trip because I decided to relax instead of going out, since I was more tired from the long flight than hungry.

 My room was elegantly appointed with high-end toiletries, a coffee maker and complimentary water, and a window between the shower and bedroom that would have been a lot more interesting if I wasn’t alone.
 The 2nd floor room didn’t have much of a view through the grimy window, but it was on the same floor as the massive spa and fitness center.
 Guests can use the facilities free of charge, but I hadn’t packed a bathing suit or workout wear in my carry-on.
 Wearing only the Turkish towel they provided, I enjoyed the women-only section of the sauna and Turkish bath.
 That night, I drifted off to sleep — warm, happy and clean in my free hotel room!